 • The employer has refused to adopt the alternative practice.

 It is unlawful for an employer to prohibit an employee from inquiring about, discussing, or disclosing his or her wages or the wages of another employee.
-An employer may have a written policy establishing reasonable ...
+An employer may have a written policy establishing reasonable workplace and ...